Canon SX420 vs T1i

 |13.||Canon T4i||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 |15.||Canon T2i||Y||stereo / -||Y||-||mini||2.0||-||-||-|

 It is notable that the SX420 offers wifi support, while the T1i does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the T1i has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T1i was succeeded by the Canon T2i.
+Both the SX420 and the T1i have been discontinued, but can regularly be found used on ebay.
+The T1i was replaced by the Canon T2i, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is there a clear favorite between the Canon SX420 and the Canon T1i?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.